-A flat fee is the fixed dollar amount a person is charged for a package of health care services provided during a defined period.
-Examples are: an obstetrician's fee covering a normal delivery, as well as pre- and post-natal care; or a surgeon's fee covering a surgical procedure along with post-surgical care.
+A flat fee is the fixed dollar amount a person is charged for a package of services provided during a defined period.
+An example is an obstetrician's fee covering a normal delivery, and the associated pre- and post-natal care.
 A flat fee group is a set of medical services (i.e., events) that are covered under the same flat fee payment.
-The flat fee groups represented in this file include flat fee groups where at least one of the health care events, as reported by the HC respondent, occurred during 2023.
-By definition, a flat fee group can span multiple years.
+The flat fee groups represented in the OB PUF include flat fee groups where at least one of the health care events, as reported by the HC respondent, occurred during 2023.
+By definition, a flat fee group can span multiple years and/or event types (only outpatient department visits and physician office visits).
 Furthermore, a single person can have multiple flat fee groups.